Updated January 22nd, 2018

 In Rhode Island, a drunk driving or drugged driving allegation is a criminal charge that carries the possibility of a prison sentence and suspension of your driver's license.
 Rhode Island drunk driving laws carry mandatory minimum jail sentences for subsequent offenses, and for first offenses that have aggravating circumstances.
 Some judges impose jail sentences even in first offense driving under the influence cases.
 A guilty verdict or poorly negotiated plea can stick with you for the rest of your life.
 If you have been recently arrested for driving under the influence, contact RI DUI Lawyer Matthew Marin today for immediate legal advice and representation.

-Rhode Island DUI Lawyer: Focused on DUI Defense (Not Prosecution!)
+Rhode Island DUI Lawyer: Focused on Drunk Driving Defense (Not Prosecution!)

 We focus a major portion of our practice defending those individuals facing driving under the influence charges in Rhode Island (also referred to as DUI, DWI, or OUI charges).
 We have spent nearly a decade defending the accused and we have NEVER prosecuted DUI cases.
 Our DUI defense strategies have been featured in the Providence Journal (May 2015 & June 2015) and Rhode Island Lawyers Weekly (most recently August 2017) numerous times.